-In our life together, we call upon leaders and members to enlarge the dialogue about and practice of inclusive and expansive language and images for God.
-It is vital to explore the oftenneglected variety of symbols for God recorded in the Scriptures, and to plumb the historical insights found in theology and religious art.
-In this spirit, this statement urges the continued exploration and development of expansive liturgies, hymnody, and worship resources.
+1337 In our life together, we call upon leaders and members to enlarge the dialogue about and 1338 practice of inclusive and expansive language and images for God.
+It is vital to explore the often-1339 neglected variety of symbols for God recorded in the Scriptures, and to plumb the historical 1340 insights found in theology and religious art.
+In this spirit, this statement urges the continued 1341 exploration and development of expansive liturgies, hymnody, and worship resources.

-28) Develop and support more extensive policies and practices within the ELCA that promote equitable authority and leadership within this church in all its expressions.
-In many instances this requires promoting the leadership of women, with special concern for women of color.
-In other cases, this means promoting the participation of men in more varied roles, including those traditionally seen as "women's work."
+1343 28) Develop and support more extensive policies and practices within the ELCA that promote 1344 equitable authority and leadership within this church in all its expressions.
+In many instances 1345 this requires promoting the leadership of women, with special concern for women of color.
+In 1346 other cases, this means promoting the participation of men in more varied roles, including those 1347 traditionally seen as "women's work."

-In the 1970s, the three predecessor churches of the ELCA made independent decisions to ordain women for the public ministry of Word and Sacrament.49 While multiple viewpoints were argued, these churches concluded that the Scriptures present a mixed record regarding ordination and that nothing definitive precluded women from serving in this office.
+1348 In the 1970s, the three predecessor churches of the ELCA made independent decisions to 1349 ordain women for the public ministry of Word and Sacrament.50 While multiple viewpoints were 1350 argued, these churches concluded that the Scriptures present a mixed record regarding ordination 1351 and that nothing definitive precluded women from serving in this office.

 Since then, the experience of this church has shown those decisions to be God-pleasing, consistent with the words of the prophet Joel (Joel 2) and embodied in the Pentecost story of Acts in which the Spirit falls upon all without respect to age, gender, nationality, or ability (Acts 2).
 Women serving in lay leadership, ministries of Word and Sacrament, and ministries of Word and Service have borne powerful witness to the Gospel and enlivened this church's ministry.
-However, individual journeys have been difficult for many, and the communal journey since 1970 has been agonizingly slow.
+However, individual journeys have been difficult for many and the communal journey since 1970 has been agonizingly slow.

 In light of this experience, this church gives thanks, rejoices, and remains committed to developing and supporting additional policies and practices that promote women's authority and leadership within the ELCA, both rostered and lay.
-Given the continual struggles of women of color for acceptance, equity, and leadership, this church's commitments with them require special attention.50
+Given the continual struggles of women of color for acceptance, equity, and leadership, this church's commitments with them require special attention.51